 Not everyone has every right.
 But no one except a person has any rights.
 Thus Roe v.
 Wade asked the wrong question when it queried whether unborn children were "recognized in the law as persons in the whole sense," 410 U.S. at 162.
-The issue is not whether children conceived but not vet born should receive the full range of the rights of citizenship, such as voting rights, but whether they may lay claim to the barest minimum of human rights: "the right to survive on a basis of equality with human beings generally," Rosen v.
+The issue is not whether children conceived but not yet born should receive the full range of the rights of citizenship, such as the right to vote, but whether they may lay claim to the barest minimum of human rights: "the right to survive on a basis of equality with human beings generally," Rosen v.
 Louisiana State Bd. of Medical Examiners, 318 F. Supp.
 1217, 1226 (E.D.
 La.
-1970), vacated, 412 U.S. 902 (1973) (emphasis added).
-The law prior to Roe had generally accorded that much recognition, and more, to the child in the womb.
-And in so doing the law recognized a difference in kind between unborn children and tonsils, worms, or trees.
+1970) (emphasis added), vacated, 412 U.S. 902 (1973).
+The law prior to Roe had generally accorded that much recognized a difference in kind between unborn children and tonsils, worms, or trees.
 This difference is the difference of personhood.